Monotone additive statistics: Monotone Stationary Time Preferences

 \subsection{Aggregation of Preferences over Time Lotteries}

-In this section we apply our findings to collective decision problems, and study how a group, rather than an individual, may choose among time lotteries.

-A company choosing among projects with different expected completion dates, a public agency choosing which research projects to fund, or a family deciding which highway to take, are all examples of social decisions where the alternatives at hand can be seen as time lotteries.
-In such situations, even if individuals share similar views about the desirability of different outcomes, there is still a need to compromise between conflicting degrees of impatience.
-For instance, a politician appointed to a public office and who is seeking re-election may be more impatient for short-term results than a seasoned public servant.
+In this section we apply monotone stationary time preferences to collective decision problems.
+A company making a choice among projects with different expected completion dates, a public agency choosing which research projects to fund, or a family deciding which highway to take, are all examples of social decisions where the alternatives at hand can be seen as time lotteries.
+In such situations, even if individuals share the same views about the desirability of the possible outcomes, there still exists a need to compromise between different degrees of patience and risk tolerance.

-We formulate a collective decision problem as a problem of aggregating preferences over time lotteries that display different degrees of impatience.
-We take as primitive a group represented by $n$ preference relations $\succeq_1,\ldots,\succeq_n$ over time lotteries, each admitting a standard expected discounted utility representation $u(x)\mathbb{E}[\ee^{-r_iT}]$, where $u\colon \R_{++} \to \R_{++}$ is a common utility function that is increasing and continuous, and $r_i > 0$ is agent $i$'s discount rate.
-These preferences must be aggregated into a social preference relation $\succeq$.
-We require $\succeq$ to be an MSTP, and to agree with individual preferences whenever there is a consensus among the agents:
+We model this type of problem by studying a group of individuals where each agent, denoted by $i$, is equipped with a preference relation $\succeq_i$ over time lotteries.
+These preferences may display different degrees of patience.
+Following the approach in social choice, we ask how individual preferences can be aggregated into a social preference relation $\succeq$ that is aligned to the individual preferences by the Pareto principle.
+In this context, the Pareto principle requires that if all individuals agree that one time lottery is better than another, so should the social preference:

 \begin{axiom}[Pareto] If $(x,T) \succeq_i (y,S)$ for every $i$, then $(x,T) \succeq (y,S)$. \end{axiom}